igraph/python-igraph/doc/source/analysis.rst

 - :meth:`Graph.maxflow` between two nodes
 - :meth:`Graph.maxflow_value` - similar to the previous one, but only the value is returned
 - :meth:`Graph.gomory_hu_tree`

+Flow and cuts are closely related, therefore you might find the following functions useful as well:

+- :meth:`Graph.mincut` calculates the minimum cut between the source and target vertices
+- :meth:`Graph.st_mincut` - as previous one, but returns a simpler data structure
+- :meth:`Graph.mincut_value` - as previous one, but returns only the value
+- :meth:`Graph.all_st_cuts`
+- :meth:`Graph.all_st_mincuts`
+- :meth:`Graph.edge_connectivity` or :meth:`Graph.edge_disjoint_paths` or :meth:`Graph.adhesion`
+- :meth:`Graph.vertex_connectivity` or :meth:`Graph.cohesion`

 .. _API documentation: https://igraph.org/python/doc/igraph-module.html